nzaillian/gretel-erb/README.md

 Start by generating the initializer, (default) partial, and assets:

-    $ rails generate gretel:all breadcrumbs
+    $ rails generate gretel:new breadcrumbs

 This creates the following files: